amamitpandey/tuts/Java/Java_collection.md

 # Set
 HashSet :
-Is child interface of collection,
-Best for searching
-duplicate allowed
-indexing are not allowed.
-Best for sorting
-If duplicated found return false not exception
+Is child interface of collection, Best for searching duplicate allowed indexing are not allowed.
+Best for sorting, If duplicated found return false not exception

 ```
 //## initial constructor